Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **Notes**

 - [ ] The definition for a truncated gene is currently that the first and last 100bp are ignored.
 This is not completely fair as this is much more stringent for short genes compared with long genes.
 Alternatively this can be changed to a percentage, for example ignoring the first and last 5 percent of a gene, but this can create large regions in large genes.
 There is option to set this in the script, but if this needs to be changed, search the script for the following line: `#TRUNCATED GENE DEFINITION`.
 This should give the `N10percent` variable that controls the definition of a truncated gene.
+- [ ] The barplot currently only takes reads or insertions, but it might be useful to include  reads per insertions as well.

 #### transposonread_profileplot.py